npm27/lrd/README.md

   2. `score_recall()` This function determines whether or not two strings match based on a user defined percentage of matching characters.

 Detailed descriptions of each function are available in the documentation and in the [manuscript](https://osf.io/g96a7/).
+For step-by-step instructions, see the [how-to-guide]() (Coming Soon!)

 You can also use the [Shiny app](https://npm27.shinyapps.io/lrdshiny/)!

+## Contact:

+We happily take comments and suggestions.
+Please email nicholas.maxwell@usm.edu.